-In this space, practicalities still take precedence, so when it comes to laundry room ideas, thinking like the most organized version of yourself is a great place to start.
+In this space, practicalities still take precedence, so when it comes to designing a laundry room, thinking like the most organized version of yourself is always a great place to start.
 A combination of space-enhancing storage solutions and carefully considering how you will move within the space (particularly when it’s full of laundry, as opposed to when everything is neatly folded and tidied into cupboards) are key to creating a space that’s efficient and ergonomic.

 Once you’ve made choices based on the functionality of a space, you can start to think about aesthetics, and work out how organizing your laundry room can make the space not just pleasing to look at but to use too.

 Laundry room ideas

 Whether you’re overhauling an existing laundry room and looking at laundry room makeovers for inspiration, are gaining a laundry area by planning a home addition, or want to move the laundry upstairs where it's more convenient, our laundry room decor ideas and designs are sure to provide plenty of inspiration.

 This pretty in pink, Martin Moore (opens in new tab) laundry room design has been painted in a beautiful Pale Ochre shade, establishing an inviting, colorful design that truly transforms the feel of this functional space in the home.